-Distributed systems have become an integral part of virtually all computing systems, especially those of large scale.
+Distributed systems have become an integral part of virtually all computing systems, especially those of a large scale.
 These systems must provide high availability and reliability in the presence of failures, which could be either permanent or transient.
 A core abstraction for many distributed algorithms simulates shared memory [3]; this abstraction allows to take algorithms designed for shared memory, and port them to asynchronous message-passing systems, even in the presence of failures.
-There has been significant work on creating such simulations, under various types of permanent failures, as well as on exploiting this abstraction in order to derive algorithms for messagepassing systems.
+There has been significant work on creating such simulations, under various types of permanent failures, as well as on exploiting this abstraction in order to derive algorithms for message-passing systems.
 (See a recent survey [2].)

 All these works, however, only consider permanent failures, neglecting to incorporate mechanisms for handling transient failures.
-Such failures may result from incorrect initialization of the system, or from temporary violations of the assumptions made by
+Such failures may result from incorrect initialization of the system, or from temporary violations of the

-\ Research of the first author supported in part by an ERC advanced grant, by a USA-Israeli BSF grant, by the Israel Science Foundation.
+^{} An extended abstract of this work was presented in the proceedings of the 13th International Symposium on Stabilization, Safety, and Security of Distributed Systems (SSS) 2011.
+Research of the first author supported in part by an ERC advanced grant (DMMCA), by a USA-Israeli BSF (grant number 2012107), by the Israel Science Foundation (grant number 620/13).
 Research of the second author supported in part by the Israel Science Foundation (grants number 953/06 and 1227/10).
 The work started while the second author was visiting EPFL, and the third author was a visiting professor at LIP6.
-Research supported in part by the ICT Programme of the European Union under contract number FP7-215270 (FRONTS), Microsoft, Deutsche Telekom, US Air-Force, Israel Science Foundation (grant number 428/11), and Rita Altura Trust Chair in Computer Sciences.
+Research of the third author supported by the Israel Internet Association, Israeli Ministry of Science and Technology, Infrastructure Research in the Field of Advanced Computing and Cyber Security, Israel Science Foundation (grant number 428/11), and Rita Altura Trust Chair in Computer Sciences.
+The last author is supported in part by LINCS.